Second grade poetry.

 Someone brought this collection of quotes (http://lithub NULL.com/hanya-yanagiharas-a-little-life-in-10-quotations/) to my attention the other day, a blog feature that offers a hopscotchy sense of a novel through 10 chronological excerpts.
 I think it gives as good a sense of the book as any review, and without any real spoilers, which is nearly impossible to do.

 I can’t promise you’ll fall for it as arrestingly as I did.
 But I can promise you’ll never forget the characters brought so brilliantly, heartbreakingly to life in Jude and Willem.

 Of Jude: “Always, he wonders why and how he has let four months—months increasingly distant from him—so affect him, so alter his life.
 But then, he might as well ask—as he often does—why he has let the first fifteen years of his life so dictate the past twenty-eight.
 He has been lucky beyond measure; he has an adulthood that people dream about: Why, then, does he insist on revisiting and replaying events that happened so long ago?
 Why can he not simply take pleasure in his present?
 Why must he honor his past?
 Why does it become more vivid, not less, the further he moves from it?”

+The double wooden doors take some pulling but they do come open on complaining hinges.
 Inside is a rotting old couch, a 1950s wooden high chair, modern plastic Disney toys, and a 12-candle platter like an altar in the middle.
 Several pages of scribbles from a little girl named Helen, who wrote the word MUSIC several times in large childish lettering.